-Every fire and rescue service must assess the hazards and risks in their area, with site-specific risk plans established for locations where hazards and risks are significant.
+Each fire and rescue service must assess the hazards and risks in their area, with site-specific risk plans established for locations where hazards and risks are significant.
 A site-specific assessment includes information relating to the pre-planning of firefighting tactics.
+Further information can be found in the Operations guidance.